jmillxyz/Win32-OpenSSH-wiki/About-Win32-OpenSSH-and-Design-Details.md

 #### AF_UNIX domain sockets
 Unix domain sockets are used for IPC communication between processes on the same host.
 Apart from providing stream/datagram modes, they also support a secure way to transmit ancillary data (like file descriptors).
 The only place ancillary data is used in OpenSSH is in "ProxyUseFDPass" feature where a proxy command is issued by ssh client to create a connected socket, and its FD is transmitted back over IPC.
 This feature will be disabled on Windows.
 The rest of the places AF_UNIX sockets are used:
 + ControlMaster - used to multiplex multiple sessions over a single SSH connection.
 + SSHAgent - used to managed store keys and crypto validation based on those.
-Current plan is to replace its client side usage with Windows Credential manager.
-We will discuss its relevance on server side later in this page.
+SSH agent and key management for Windows are discussed later in this document.
 + Local Socket Forwarding - This is forwarding traffic to AF_UNIX sockets and this feature is not applicable in Windows
 + SSHD rexec - Not applicable for Windows.
 SSHD will be implemented as Windows service, that can be configured for auto restart.
 + SSHD from inetd - Not applicable for Windows.